-Switching down several gears to a low gear may cause the twist grip shifter outer sleeve to come off suddenly.
-This will not prevent the twist grip shifter from functioning correctly since the outer guide returns to its original position after the gear change is complete.
+Switching down several gears to a low gear may cause the twist grip outer sleeve to suddenly come off.
+This will not have an adverse effect on the twist grip's correct functioning since the outer guide returns to its original position after the gear change is complete.

-- ► Apply little pressure on the pedals while changing gears. - ▶ Never change more than one gear at a time.
+- Apply little pressure on the pedals while changing gears. - Never change more than one gear at a time.